 And the interiors were recreated on a soundstage, so no houses were harmed during the filming of the movie.

-One of my pet peeves was they didn’t show us how all the rooms turned out in the end.
+It still makes me mad that they didn’t show us how all the rooms turned out in the end.

 We did see the staircase and entry hall, though: